w5xd/PacketRainGauge/README.md

 This design is for a device that telemeters a packet when a magnet approaches, and again when it retreats from a hall effect sensor model Si7210.
 It consists of a Printed Circuit Board (PCB) design, an Arduino sketch, and two variations on a funnel that catches rain.
-One variant is a retrofit to install discarded rain gauge funnel from an Oregon Scientific RGR126N Wireless Rain Gauge.
+One variant is a retrofit to install in a discarded rain gauge funnel from an Oregon Scientific RGR126N Wireless Rain Gauge.
 If you don't have an RGR126N to retrofit, there is included  a 3D printable outdoor untit, which I designed as a remix of this